vibeus/vibe-website/content/demo/video-demo.md

           exact_length: 1:00
         tab_panel:
           video_overview:
-            content: Vibe can be uses as a second screen when you use HDMI to connect your computer with Vibe.
+            content: Vibe can be used as a second screen by connecting your computer to Vibe via HDMI.
 You can annotate on the screen as well.
           resources:
   - title: Hardware
     playlist: